danielharrell/open-eyes-lect-2017-18/Open.md

 The subject of this passage, of course, is Causabon himself.
-And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him, and come to know him, then, in his selfhood, just as Dorothea must learn to do.
-Yet to know him in this selfhood, evidently, is to pity him for a self he can never escape.
-For Eliot writes as if there were no way to enjoy, and still be enclosed.
+And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him; and come to know him, then, in his selfhood, just as Dorothea must learn to do.
+Yet to know him in his selfhood is to pity him, evidently, for a self he can never escape.
+Eliot writes as if there were no way to enjoy, and still be enclosed.
 For what selfhood is left once we are possessed, fully, by the glory we behold?
 Or once our consciousness is transformed, rapturously, into the vividness of a thought?
 The ardor of a passion?
 The energy of an action?
 Eliot describes enjoyment as if it were an experience not of satisfaction, but of consummation.
-A liberation from the self in need, intelligibly enough; but where what remains in deliverance, more puzzlingly, is not the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.
+A liberation from the self in need, but where what remains in deliverance is *not* the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.

+- Below put limit in this way: an argument against openness when openness exists.
+Then move on to Bergson

-The puzzle in this, of a self transcended altogether, or of an openness pure and true, can make it easy to doubt Eliot's description of enjoyment.
+The puzzle in this is again of a self transcended altogether, or an openness pure and true. , can make it easy to doubt Eliot's description of enjoyment.
 We might accuse it of falsely making what we feel into what we are, when there is no escape from what we are, even in the most ecstatic feeling